yangl1996/homepage/content/misc/exploring-stata/index.md

 There are several vending machines in the basement.
-To find them, go down the stairs next to room 155 to B floor, and you'll encounter a sign saying "Do not forget your MIT ID" (actually ID is not needed to return - there is no prox card reader).
+To find them, go down the stairs next to room 155 to B floor, and you'll encounter a sign saying "Do not forget your MIT ID" (actually ID is not needed to return - there is no prox card lock).
 Behind the door on the left, there are three machines for icecream, soda and snacks.
 The door on the right leads to the [tunnels]({{< relref "/misc/mit-tunnel-system" >}}) and there are four machines for coffee, drinks and snacks.
 They all accept credit card, but no